parmar-mohit/School-App/README.md

 ![](Images/Architecture.png)

+### Directory

+[Server Program](./ServerProgram/) contains Source code for Server Program that interacts with database and client program

+[Teacher Desktop](./TeacherDesktop/) contains Source code for Desktop Application for Teachers.
+This is a client program.

+[Doucmentation](./Documentation/) contains additional documentation for this project.

 ### Database

 To efficiently store data this project uses RDBMS.The ER Diagram and Relational Schema for Database are given below